-Brian Merchant is a writer, tech journalist, and author of a bestselling book about the iPhone, The One Device.
-His next book is Blood in the Machine: The Origins of the Rebellion Against Big Tech (2022).
+Brian Merchant is a writer, tech journalist, and author of a bestselling book about the iPhone, The One Device and Blood in the Machine: The Origins of the Rebellion Against Big Tech (2022).
 He is currently a technology columnist at the Los Angeles Times.
 He founded Automaton, a site that examines the human impact of automation, for Gizmodo.
 He is an editor at Motherboard, VICE’s science and technology outlet, and the founder/editor of Terraform, its online fiction site.
 Brian is also the co-editor of a print anthology of Terraform stories, called Terraform: Watch/Worlds/Burn (2022).
 His work has appeared in the New York Times, Harper's, Wired, the Atlantic, the LA Times, the Guardian, Slate, VICE Magazine, Fast Company, Fortune, and beyond.
 He lives in Los Angeles.

 The Human Cost of A.I.
 AND Automation